DonaldWhyte/mocking-in-rust-using-double/contents.md

 * component is tested with mock collaborators that behave like you *think* they do
 * real collaborators may behave differently
 * real collaborators behaviour may *change*
-* unit test w/ mocks won't pick that up
+* unit test with mocks won't pick that up
 * still need integration tests to ensure real components work together

 Despite these downsides, some believe the cost is worth simpler tests, because